risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/guides/connector-astra-streaming.md

    topic='persistent://tenant0/default/topic0',
    service.url='pulsar+ssl://pulsar-gcp-useast1.streaming.datastax.com:6651',
    auth.token='replace me with your token'
-)
-ROW FORMAT JSON;
+) FORMAT PLAIN ENCODE JSON;
 ```

 ### Produce messages in Astra Streaming

 We can now send messages from Astra Streaming to RisingWave.

 Navigate to the tenant RisingWave is connected to in Astra Streaming and click on the `Try Me` tab.
 Ensure the `Namespace`, `Producer topic`, and the `Consumer topic` match the Astra Streaming topic that RisingWave is consuming data from.

 Set the `Connection type` as `Read` and the `Read position` as `Earliest`.
 Click `Connect`.